Back

 Offshore International Students

-On successful completion of this qualification, students may progress to various Advanced Diploma or undergraduate level qualifications.
+On successful completion of this qualification, students may progress to various Advanced Diploma or undergraduate level qualifications( From other Organisation)

 The course is delivered over 52 weeks including 6 weeks of term breaks.

-Tuition fees include work clothing, an automotive based tool kit and text books
+• Material fees: $1000 (This include work clothing, an automotive based tool kit and text books)

 COURSE OUTLINE